ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

 7.  **Aggregate Boundaries:**
     - `Invoice` is an AR, and `Payment` records are part of its aggregate (a payment cannot exist without an invoice).
     - `ClientGroup` as AR for `Statement` and `Superbill` makes sense as these documents are contextually bound to the group's history.
-8.  **`Payment.response` ("Video 3" Insight):** This field is crucial for the daily financial reconciliation process, allowing staff to match system payments with payment processor reports and investigate discrepancies.
+8.  **`Payment.response` ("Video 3" Insight):**
+    - **Answer/Refinement ("Video 2" & "Video 3"):** The `Payment.response` field is essential.
+It stores raw data/details from the payment processor.
+Staff use this during the daily financial reconciliation process to investigate any discrepancies between processor reports and system `Payment` records. `Payment.transaction_id` is the primary key for matching.
+    - **Further consideration for `Payment.transaction_id`:** While its comment in `schema.prisma` was updated to reflect its importance, a review point is whether to add an `@unique` constraint.
+This would enforce data integrity if the ID is always unique from the processor.
+However, if `transaction_id` can be `null` (e.g., for manual payments not via a processor), a unique constraint on a nullable field needs careful consideration regarding database behavior.
+The current `String?` type allows for nulls, and the decision was to maintain this flexibility for now, prioritizing the comment update.

 ### 7.4 Notifications